metalift/metalift/website/docs/installation.md

 $ nix-shell
 $ # all dependencies are available!
 ```

-## Install Python Dependencies
-We use [Poetry](https://python-poetry.org/) for dependency management.
-To set up the environment, simply install Poetry, run `poetry install`, and then `poetry shell` to enter an environment with the dependencies installed.

 ## Build the custom LLVM pass
 Metalift makes use of a custom LLVM pass to organize the basic blocks in a way that is easier to analyze.
 To build the pass, we'll use CMake: